Large Language Models Vote: Prompting for Rare Disease Identification

 \subsection{Term Matching Augmented with Weak Supervision Rules}

-We used SPARQL domain-specific language (DSL) for extracting rare disease terms from the Orphanet Rare Disease Ontology (ORDO) version 4.2\footnote{\href{https://www.orphadata.com/ordo/}{https://www.orphadata.com/ordo/}} \cite{vasant2014ordo}.
-SPARQL queries were executed using the Python library \texttt{rdflib}\footnote{\href{https://rdflib.readthedocs.io/en/stable/}{https://rdflib.readthedocs.io/en/stable/}}.
+We used SPARQL domain-specific language (DSL) for extracting rare disease terms from the Orphanet Rare Disease Ontology (ORDO) version 4.2\footnote{\url{https://www.orphadata.com/ordo/}} \cite{vasant2014ordo}.
+SPARQL queries were executed using the Python library \texttt{rdflib}\footnote{\url{https://rdflib.readthedocs.io/en/stable/}}.
 After obtaining a list of rare diseases, we performed simple term matching on the MIMIC-IV database.
 Since the number of lookups was on the order of billions and the documents were not of small size, we have not used Python.
 The rationale was two-fold: first, due to Global Interpreter Lock (GIL), Python does not have the ability to perform proper multi-threading and second, it is a high-level interpreted language, which would not satisfy the performance requirements needed for efficiently completing the task at hand.
-Instead, we used the Rust programming language and the \texttt{rayon}\footnote{\href{https://docs.rs/rayon/latest/rayon/}{https://docs.rs/rayon/latest/rayon/}} library for performing term-matching in parallel.
+Instead, we used the Rust\footnote{\url{https://www.rust-lang.org/}} programming language and the \texttt{rayon}\footnote{\url{https://docs.rs/rayon/latest/rayon/}} library for performing term-matching in parallel.
 This allowed us to create an inverted index of terms mapped to the note identifiers.

 After obtaining an inverted index, we performed further filtering by applying weak supervision rules proven effective in the recent work on rare diseases~\cite{rdws}, by greatly improving the precision while retaining the level of recall of a string-based matching method.
 Specifically, we removed rare diseases whose term length was less than four (i.e., character count rule to filter out ambiguous abbreviations) or those whose occurrences were more than 0.5\% (i.e., ``prevalence'' rule to filter out common disease mentions which are not likely to be of a rare disease).
 Finally, we obtained a subset from which we selected the four most frequent rare diseases, having a number of cases sufficient for us to perform the few-shot evaluation on them.
 These four rare diseases are Babesiosis, Giant Cell Arteritis, Graft Versus Host Disease, and Cryptogenic Organizing Pneumonia.